 Abstract

 The timing of food intake is a novel dietary component that impacts health.
 Time-restricted feeding (TRF), a form of intermittent fasting, manipulates food timing.
-During pregnancy, there are many disruptions to food intake (e.g. nausea and vomiting, food insecurity, managing gestational weight gain, disordered eating, changes in food preferences, etc): one may experience periods of intentional or unintentional fasting similar to TRF.
-Because TRF is gaining popularity and eating may be interrupted during pregnancy, it is important to understand the long-term effects of TRF during pregnancy for offspring.
-Using a mouse model, we tested the effects of gestational early TRF (eTRF) over the life course of male and female offspring.
+The timing of eating may be an important factor to consider during critical periods, like pregnancy.
+Nutrition during pregnancy can have lasting impact on offspring health.
+The timing of food intake and has not been thrououghly investigated in models of pregnancy, despite evidence that interest in the practice exists.
+Therefore, using a mouse model, we tested the effects of gestational early TRF (eTRF) over the life course of male and female offspring.
 Body composition was similar between groups in both sexes from weaning to adulthood, with minor increases in food intake in eTRF females and improved glucose tolerance in males.
-After 10 weeks of high fat, high sucrose diet, male eTRF offspring developed glucose intolerance with impaired insulin secretion.
+After 10 weeks of high fat, high sucrose diet, male eTRF offspring developed glucose intolerance.
 As such, gestational eTRF causes impaired glucose homeostasis after chronic high fat, high sucrose diet feeding in males.
-Further studies in both sexes are needed to determine the effect gestational eTRF has on the male pancreas and to understand what protects females from metabolic dysfunction.
+Further studies in both sexes are needed to determine the effect gestational eTRF has on insulin secretion and glycemic health in males and to understand why females are protected.

 Introduction

 All mammals have cell-autonomous clocks that coordinate the 24-hour rhythm of metabolism.
-The clock consists of the CLOCK:BMAL1 heterodimer that binds to regulatory elements in DNA that contain E boxes, among them are its own repressors cryptochrome (1 & 2) and period (1-3) (1).
-The nuclear hormone receptors ROR(α, β, and γ) and REV-ERB (α and β), also transcribed by the clock:Bmal1 heterodimer, that activate or repress expression of BMAL1 respectively (2, 3).
+The molecular clock consists of the CLOCK:BMAL1 heterodimer that binds to regulatory elements in DNA (E boxes), among them are its own repressors cryptochrome (1 & 2) and period (1-3) (1).
+The nuclear hormone receptors ROR(α, β, and γ) and REV-ERB (α and β) activate or repress expression of BMAL1 respectively (2, 3).
 This highly coordinated transcription factor system entrains circadian rhythm in the central clock, the suprachiasmatic nucleus (SCN) of the brain, according to external cues.
 Peripheral tissues also possess internal clocks that can be entrained.
 This system is imparts a rhythm of metabolism, programming predominance of melatonin during the night hours and cortisol/corticosterone during early waking hours (2).
-Factors capable of manipulating, or entraining, this system are called zeitgebers (ZT).
-One such potent ZT is food intake(4) (REF).
+Factors capable of manipulating, or entraining, this system are called zeitgebers.
+One such potent zeitgeber is food intake(4).

 The timing of food intake in reference to circadian rhythms can impact propensity for health or disease (5).
-Time-restricted feeding/Eating (TRF/E), a method of intermittent fasting, aligns caloric intake with naturally occurring circadian rhythms of metabolism, acting as a zeitgeber.
+Time-restricted feeding/Eating (TRF/E), a method of intermittent fasting, is thought to align caloric intake with naturally occurring circadian rhythms of metabolism, acting as a zeitgeber.
 Timing of food intake is capable of programming metabolic systems for either poor health from chronodisruption, or good health with either diurnal or nocturnal feeding, depending on the species.